agussman/agussman.github.io/security_plus_syo501.md

 * Ports
 ## Things to Review More
 * VPN Concentrators

+## Overview
+* Overview
+  * Overview
+    * 1.0 Threats, Attacks, and Vulnerabilities 21%
+    * 2.0 Technologies and Tools 22%
+    * 3.0 Architecture and Design 15%
+    * 4.0 Identify and Access Management 16%
+    * 5.0 Risk Management 14%
+    * 6.0 Cryptography and PKI 12%
 ## Section 1 – Threats, Attacks, and Vulnerabilities
 * 1.2 Attack Types
   * DNS Poisoning and Domain Hijacking